James Mburu

 Human beings are fundamentally social creatures.
 Across history and cultures, people have sought connection, belonging, and emotional intimacy through friendship and love.
 These bonds have traditionally been formed through family structures, community life, shared work, and face-to-face interaction.
 In today’s digital era, however, social experiences are increasingly shaped by technology, mobility, and changing cultural norms, which has altered how many people form and sustain relationships.

-By James Mburu13 days ago in Filthy
+By James Mburu2 months ago in Filthy

 Friendship, Companionship, and the Search for Connection in Modern Life